It is that month of the year when the HR of your company will chase after you to submit your documents to vet the tax liability for fiscal 2019.

 8. Five Years Fixed Deposit Scheme

-Investing in five-year fixed deposit provides you benefits under section 80C.
-Most importantly, the interest earned on these are also exempted from tax.
+Investing in a five-year fixed deposit provides you benefits under section 80C.
+Most importantly, the interest earned on these is also exempted from tax.

 9. Home Loan